 Overall Approach to Executive Compensation Surveys

-As an Adjunct Professor, Tim McConnell of our firm taught graduate courses in Compensation and Compensation Strategy in the Advanced Program in HR Management at the Rotman School of Management, University of Toronto, from 2001 to 2008.
+As an Adjunct Professor, Tim McConnell of our firm taught graduate courses in Compensation and Compensation Strategy in the Advanced Program in HR Management at the Rotman School of Management, University of Toronto for several years.
 The industry standard best practices outlined below were part of this curriculum.

 Elements of Executive Compensation